Your personal writing can heal, grow, and transform your life. Give your words permission to change you. – Sandra Marinella

 It turns out that the “tragic gap” was a window of opportunity.
 It was a blessing, not a curse.

 What tragic gap are you currently in?
 Write about it.
 Reflect.
-Doesn’t have to make sense right now.
+It doesn’t have to make sense right now.
 Just write.
 You might be on to your own path to whoooawesomeness!

 While writers might feel sad immediately after writing, if they had time to reflect, their emotional state would shift.
 Expressive writing allows us to break our silence and offers us many physical and psychological benefits.